-Bought by Lowestoft Borough Council in the early 1920's, [2] [3] Normanston Park is the major recreation ground for North Lowestoft, boasting football and cricket pitches with changing rooms, tennis courts, a popular skatepark and a basketball hoop, outdoor table tennis tables, an enclosed children's playground and outdoor gym equipment.
+Bought by Lowestoft Borough Council in the early 1920's, ^{[2] [3]} Normanston Park is the major recreation ground for North Lowestoft, boasting football and cricket pitches with changing rooms, tennis courts, a popular skatepark and a basketball hoop, outdoor table tennis tables, and an enclosed children's playground.
 The park was also mapped for schools orienteering.
 Traversed by paths and cycle tracks, dog walkers abound, and there is a popular café for refreshments.